 Step-by-step directions

-3. Process the grapes until mixture is smooth.
+- Blend.
+Place the grapes in a blender.
+You can always add water later to thin out the juice.
+Process the grapes until mixture is smooth.
 Taste your juice.
 If bitter, add sugar.
 If the flavor is too strong for your taste, add water.
 I added about ¾-cup of water and no sugar.

-4. Place a fine mesh strainer over a bowl and pour the blended grape juice through it to strain out the pulp.
+- Strain.
+Place a fine mesh strainer over a bowl and pour the blended grape juice through it to strain out the pulp.

-5. Using a rubber scraper, press the pulp mixture in the strainer to squeeze out all of the juice.
+- Press the pulp.
+Using a rubber scraper, push the pulp mixture into the strainer to squeeze out all of the juice.
 You will be left with a clump of pulp in the strainer and juice in the bowl.
 You can use this pulp in smoothies.
+If you want to remove more of the pulp, pass the filtered juice through a coffee filter or cheese cloth.

 Recipe tips and FAQs